chris-has-a-github/ha-enphase-everything-else/README.md

 ### Reconfigure

 - You can reconfigure the integration (switch sites, update charger selection, or refresh credentials) without removing it.
-- Go to Settings → Devices & Services → Integrations → Enphase EV Charger 2 (Cloud) → Reconfigure, then sign in with your Enlighten credentials.
+- Go to Settings → Devices & Services → Integrations → Enphase Cloud Things → Reconfigure, then sign in with your Enlighten credentials.
 - Stored passwords pre-fill automatically; otherwise you will be asked to provide them during the flow.

 ### Supported devices